What is PHP? Write your first PHP Program

 The flowchart diagram shown below illustrates the basic architecture of a PHP web application and how the server handles the requests.

-You have obviously heard of a number of programming languages out there; you may be wondering why we would want to use PHP as our poison for the web programming.
-Below are some of the compelling reasons.
+You have probably heard of a number of programming languages out there, so you may be wondering why we would choose PHP for web programming.
+Below are some of the most compelling reasons that PHP remains a top pick for new developers and growing teams.

 • PHP is open source and free.

-• Short learning curve compared to other languages such as JSP, ASP etc.
+• Short learning curve compared with other languages such as JSP and ASP.

-• PHP is regular updated to keep abreast with the latest technology trends.
+• PHP is regularly updated to keep abreast of the latest technology trends.

-• Other benefit that you get with PHP is that it’s a server side scripting language; this means you only need to install it on the server and client computers requesting for resources from the server do not need to have PHP installed; only a web browser would be enough.
+• PHP is a server-side scripting language, which means you only need to install it on the server.
+Client computers requesting resources from the server do not need to have PHP installed; only a web browser is required.

-• PHP has in built support for working hand in hand with MySQL; this doesn’t mean you can’t use PHP with other database management systems.
-You can still use PHP with
+• PHP has in-built support for working hand in hand with MySQL.
+This does not mean you cannot use PHP with other database management systems.
+You can still use PHP with:

 • Postgres